-The marina receiving Blue Flag accreditation has the duty to ensure that its recyclable waste is properly recycled.
+The marina receiving the Blue Flag award has the duty to ensure that its recyclable waste is properly recycled.
 Licensed carriers must transport the waste to the recycling facility.

 14. Bilge water pumping facilities should be available at the marina